|Riding Style||All Mountain Freestyle|

 Bindings: Burton Cartel Limited

 Set Up: Approx 23″ wide 15 front -15 back centered.

 On Snow Feel: So this is the same old same old when it comes to the feel between the feet when it comes to how Arbor’s continuous rocker boards ride.
 It’s more stable than you would think for continuous rocker but still not there compared to some hybrid camber rides.

-Speed: This feels a little more damp/less chatttery than the Element but the slower extruded base isn’t as good when it comes to a long glide down a flat cat track.
-Still it’s not bad at all and I made it across a massively long narrow flat cat track without issues.
-So in flats and long cat tracks it’s a little slower than the Element but it’s a little more comfortable bombing a steeper hill.
+Speed: This feels a little damper/less chattery than the Element but the slower extruded base isn’t as good when it comes to a long glide down a flat cat track.
+Still, it’s not bad at all and I made it across a massively long narrow flat cat track without issues.
+So in flats and long cat tracks, it’s a little slower than the Element but it’s a little more comfortable bombing a steeper hill.